How can I be overpaid Supplemental Security Income (SSI) when my work earnings and my spouse’s work earnings never change?

 Here’s the underlying answer: people who are paid weekly or bi-weekly (every two weeks) are periodically paid an “extra” paycheck.
 Weekly-paid employees receive five instead of four paychecks every three months; bi-weekly-paid employees receive three instead of two paychecks every six months.
 This occurs because there is an extra payday (Friday, for example) in the month every three months for weekly employees or every six months for bi-weekly employees.

-If the extra paycheck makes your or your spouse’s or your child’s deemed income over the SSI limits, the disabled person can expect to be ineligible that month.
+If the extra paycheck puts the disabled person’s income over the SSI limits, the disabled person can expect to be ineligible that month and be overpaid for the month.
 To avoid this situation, you can ask to have more than one future estimate put on the SSI computer record, that is, your regular income input for two (or five) months and the higher income input to the record at the same time for the third (or sixth) month.
-Then make the same request for two estimates at the end of that cycle.

 In summary, you should be able to avoid overpayments and underpayments as long as your income is within the SSI limits and you report prior-month income changes on time by the tenth of the month and possibly by setting up advance estimates for months with known higher income.
-You can also strategize as described to minimize the impact of repaying overpayments and irregular SSI benefit amounts by using income from the high-income month to repay the overpayment or by saving it for use in the later lower-benefit month.
+You can also strategize as described to minimize the impact of repaying overpayments and the impact of irregular SSI benefit amounts.